Ways to Celebrate St. Patrick’s Day in the Classroom

-Another fun activity we do is write “Rainbow Spelling Words”.
+Another fun activity is to write “Rainbow Spelling Words”.
 On each arc of the rainbow, students use thin markers to write their spelling words (or sight words) in the appropriate color.
 This is great repetitive practice that doesn’t feel like rote practice.
 In fact, the kids went on and on about how much fun it was!

 Here are few other rainbow activities from around the web.